composer/installers/README.md

 }
 ```

 ## Should we allow dynamic package types or paths?
-No.
+No

 What are they?
 The ability for a package author to determine where a package
 will be installed either through setting the path directly in their